-ICAA uses the full-generation concept of eight generations with no out-crossing to produce a true purebred Appaloosa, following the generally accepted genealogy method for generation identification.
+ICAA uses the full-generation concept of eight-generations with no out-crossing to produce a true purebred Appaloosa, following the generally accepted genealogy method for generation identification.

-It is the ICAA Appaloosa breeder's responsibility to choose quality Appaloosa stallions and mares that complement each other, and to eventually produce offspring of Appaloosas eight generations deep and deeper, with each new generation being better all-around than either parent.
+It is the ICAA Appaloosa breeder's responsibility to choose quality Appaloosa stallions and mares that complement each other, and to eventually produce offspring of Appaloosas eight-generations deep and deeper, with each new generation being better all-around than either parent.

 In pedigrees, the first generation is an individual's parents.

 If the ancestor appears in the _____ generation, then it contributes _____ blood to an individual